Space Travel

 * In September 2006, Anatoly Perminov, head of the Russian Space Agency said that they were planning to sign a contract with China by the end of the year.

-* The agreement (as of August 2007) includes the Chinese Yinghuo-1 spacecraft being sent together to Mars with Phobos-Grunt on October, 2009.
+* The agreement (as of August 2007) included the Chinese Yinghuo-1 spacecraft being sent together to Mars with Phobos-Grunt on October, 2009.

-Propulsion: Electric jet propulsion is considered for this mission.
+Propulsion: Electric jet propulsion was considered for this mission.

 Yinghuo-1

-Yinghuo-1 is the first Chinese Mars mission.
-It will be launched in a dual-launch with Phobos-Grunt.
-If launch is successful in 2009, after a 10 – 11.5 months cruise will enter Mars orbit in August / September 2010.
+Yinghuo-1 was the first Chinese Mars mission and weighed 115kg.
+It was the first Mars Chinese Space Program mission.
+It was launched in a dual-launch with Phobos-Grunt.
+If launch was successful in 2011, after a 10 – 11.5 months cruise it would have entered Mars orbit in August / September 2012.

-The spacecraft is expected to remain on Martian orbit for one year.
-Phobos-Grunt and Yinghuo-1 will complete occultation experiments.
+The spacecraft was expected to remain in Martian orbit for one year.
+Phobos-Grunt and Yinghuo-1 were to complete occultation experiments.

 Did you know?